Hyperinflation: Poland

 Poland has gone through two episodes of hyperinflation since the country regained independence following the end of World War I, the first in 1923, the second in 1989–1990.
 Both events resulted in the introduction of new currencies.
 In 1924, the złoty replaced the original currency of post-war Poland, the mark.
 This currency was subsequently replaced by another of the same name in 1950.
 As a result of the second hyperinflation crisis, the current new złoty was introduced in 1995 (ISO code: PLN).
-See the article on Polish złoty for more information about the currency's history.

 The newly independent Poland had been struggling with a large budget deficit since its inception in 1918 but it was in 1923 when inflation reached its peak.
-The exchange rate of the Polish mark (Mp) to the US dollar dropped from Mp 9.- per dollar in 1918 to Mp 6,375,000.- per dollar at the end of 1923.
+The exchange rate of the Polish mark (Mp) to the US dollar dropped from Mp 9.— per dollar in 1918 to Mp 6,375,000. — per dollar at the end of 1923.
 A new personal 'inflation tax' was introduced.
 The resolution of the crisis is attributed to Władysław Grabski, who became prime minister of Poland in December 1923.
-Having nominated an all-new government and being granted extraordinary lawmaking powers by the Sejm for a period of six months, he introduced a new currency, the złoty ("florin" in Polish), established a new national bank and scrapped the inflation tax, which took place throughout 1924.
+Having nominated an all-new government and being granted extraordinary lawmaking powers by the Sejm for a period of six months, he introduced a new currency, the złoty ("golden" in Polish), established a new national bank and scrapped the inflation tax, which took place throughout 1924.

 The economic crisis in Poland in the 1980s was accompanied by rising inflation when new money was printed to cover a budget deficit.
 Although inflation was not as acute as in 1920s, it is estimated that its annual rate reached around 600% in a period of over a year spanning parts of 1989 and 1990.
 The economy was stabilised by the adoption of the Balcerowicz Plan in 1989, named after the main author of the reforms, minister of finance Leszek Balcerowicz.
 The plan was largely inspired by the previous Grabski's reforms.